-The service delivery standard is comprised of two indicators that address curriculum, instructional delivery, exceptional student education (ESE), and educational support services.
-Service delivery activities ensure that students are provided with educational opportunities that will best prepare them for successful reentry into community, school, post-commitment programs, and/or work settings.
+The service delivery standard is composed of four indicators that address curriculum, reading, instructional delivery, exceptional student education (ESE), and educational support services.
+Service delivery activities ensure that students are provided with educational opportunities that will best prepare them for successful re-entry into community, school, and/or work settings.

-Indicator 3: Curriculum and Instruction
+Indicator 5: Academic Curriculum and Instruction

-The expected outcome of this indicator is that students have the opportunity to receive an education that focuses on their assessed educational needs and is appropriate to their future educational plans, allowing them to progress toward obtaining a high school diploma or the equivalent.
+The expected outcome of this indicator is that students have the opportunity to receive an education that focuses on their assessed educational needs and is appropriate to their future educational plans, allowing them to progress toward obtaining high school diplomas or the equivalent.